 Circulating tumour DNA (ctDNA) tests allow for the detection of genetic changes in tumour cells (somatic testing) via blood test.
 The test detects DNA from cancer cells that can be found circulating in the blood. ctDNA tests are currently listed in the national genomic test directory for breast cancer and NSCLC.

-Testing for ctDNA requires specialist testing kits which much be ordered in advance from the relevant GLH.
+Testing for ctDNA requires specialist testing kits which much be procured in advance of testing.

 ctDNA tests detect genetic changes within cancer cells (somatic testing) they do not detect inherited cancer risk mutations that may be present in all cells (germline testing).